mwydmuch/napkinXC/README.md

 - Loading custom tree structures,
 - KNN for super-labels (last level nodes with a large number of leaves)

-Please note that this library is still under development and serves as a base for experiments that aim to improve PLT algorithm.
+Please note that this library is still under development and serves as a base for experiments.
 Some of the features may not be listed in options below.

 ## Build
 ```
-rm -f CMakeCache.txt
 cmake -DCMAKE_BUILD_TYPE=Release
 make
 ```